Submitty/submitty.github.io/_docs/grader/grade_inquiry_grader.md

 ### Reopening Grade Inquiries

-If a grade inquiry was prematurely closed or resolved the grader can reopen the grade inquiry by pressing the blue 'Reopen Grade Inquiry' button.
+If a grade inquiry was prematurely closed or resolved, the grader can reopen the grade inquiry by pressing the blue 'Reopen Grade Inquiry' button.

 ![](/images/grade_inquiry/instructor_reload_grade_inquiry.PNG)